xmos/lib_sw_pll/doc/sw_pll.rst

    SDM DCO based PLL

 The steps for the SDM output are quite large which means a wide range is typically available.
-Note that the tradeoff between number of steps, step size and range can be made during the LUT generation stage.
+Note that the trade-off between number of steps, step size and range can be made during the LUT generation stage.

 .. figure:: ./images/sdm_dco_range.png